-The motivation for updating and extending the classic hypercube model for police service systems stems from various factors, including modeling police operations with heavy workload (often linked to staff shortages), severe staff shortages, and the observed boundary effect of crime incidents.
+The motivation for this study stems from various factors, including modeling police operations with heavy workload (often linked to staff shortages), severe staff shortages, and the observed boundary effect of crime incidents.
 These observations are supported by data, as illustrated in Figures~\ref{fig:response-time}, \ref{fig:stats}, and \ref{fig:bordereffect}.
 Each factor will be discussed in greater detail below.

-First, modern police operations, often strained by high workload, necessitate a more flexible queuing model than what is provided by the traditional hypercube queuing model.
+First, modern police operations, often strained by high workload, necessitate a more flexible queueing model than what is provided by the traditional hypercube queueing model.
 The hypercube model, while elegant in its simplicity, is limited to representing each server's status as simply ``busy'' or ``idle'' and operates under the assumption of a singular queue for the entire system.
 However, in today's context, police operations systems frequently face overwhelming demands, leading to a scenario where all servers are constantly busy, which may not be accurately captured by the hypercube model.
 Therefore, to effectively understand systems with heavier loads, where there could be multiple queues and each queue might exceed a length of one, our objective is to model the distribution of queue lengths for each server.
-This approach goes beyond the basic ``busy'' and ``idle'' states (represented by binary vectors) used in Larson's original hypercube queuing models, offering a more detailed and realistic representation of contemporary police operations.
+This approach goes beyond the basic ``busy'' and ``idle'' states (represented by binary vectors) used in Larson's original hypercube queueing models, offering a more detailed and realistic representation of contemporary police operations.